November 11, 2015 | 9:00am–12:30pm

-- Where can I go to develop and refine my skills?
+- Where can I go to develop and refine my skills for ministry?

 - What books should I read next?
 There are thousands!

 - How do I know what I’m teaching is truly what Scripture says?

 - What if my usual answers aren’t enough?

 These types of questions lead many people to the doors of a seminary.
 It’s is a place for deepening your knowledge of the Bible, to pursue theological education, gain practical training, and grow in formation into Christlikeness.
 As one of our professors put it, “We can only take God’s children as far as we have gone ourselves.”

 In seminary, students grow in their ability to study and teach Scripture (even from the original languages); they gain a fuller grasp of theology and how Scripture applies to the deepest questions of life and faith; and they enjoy community with fellow students who share their desire to serve the Body of Christ.

 Grand Rapids Theological Seminary is a vibrant community for wrestling with biblical truth, pursuing Christ with undivided hearts, and gaining practical skills for real world ministry.
 We invite you to join us for Exploring Seminary, a visit day where you can find out more!